peacemakerbak/peacemakerbak/README.md

-🔭 I’m currently a student at Bloom Institute of Technology becoming a Full Stack Developer
+🔭 Currently a student @ Bloom Institute of Technology becoming a Full Stack Developer

-📝 I regularly write thought pieces on my website `bakinahe.com`
+📝 Talk to myself regularly on my website `bakinahe.com`

 💬 Passionate about Startups, UX/UI, or FrontEnd Development